TomiVidal99/Librarian/README.md

 ## TODO:

+- [ ] FIX: Check duplicates on adding new folders.
+- [ ] FIX: Overflow of list items.
 - [ ] FIX: Add shadows to button and selects.
 - [ ] FIX: Select should have clicked animations.
 - [ ] FIX: active outline overlapping with side bar on selected elements.